pdparker/belonging_NEET/manuscript.md

 We also tested whether these individual-level estimates differed by cohort.
 Comparing this multi-group model to a model that just controlled for cohort indicated that the latter was a significantly better fitting model (F (6, 69039.669) = 2.584, p = 0.017)[^2].
 There were two significant differences by cohort for the influence of gender on belonging and for the influence of achievement on belonging.
 Exploring the marginal means for these significant interactions showed trivial differences (see Figure \@ref(fig:fig-belong)).

-[^2]: Note the F-test here is a multiple imputation version of a chi-square log-likelihood ratio test.
+[^2]: Note the F-test here is a multiple imputation version of a chi-square log-likelihood ratio test [@meng1992].

 (ref:belong-interaction) Cohort Differences in Predicting School Belonging.